Ayra Starr: 2021–2023: Ayra Starr and 19 & Dangerous

-On 16 September 2022, Starr released "Rush" as part of the deluxe of 19 & Dangerous.
-The song charted in several territories, including Switzerland, Ireland and the United Kingdom, where it peaked at number 24.
-It became the most streamed solo song by a Nigerian female artist on Spotify and propelled her to become the youngest African female artist to surpass 100 million views on a single YouTube video; and also earned Starr her first nomination at the 66th Annual Grammy Awards for Best African Music Performance.
-On 10 November 2022, Starr featured on "2 Sugar", a track from Wizkid's fifth studio album More Love, Less Ego.
-The song reached number 1 on Billboard's Hot Trending, and debuted at number 5 on the Billboard U.S. Afrobeats Songs chart.
-On 4 March 2023, Starr took to social media to announce her music was used as part of the soundtrack for the film Creed III.
-On 13 July 2023, Starr announced that she would headling her first world tour titled 21: The World Tour.
-The tour included 40 stops across North America, Africa, Europe and Australia.
-On 27 October 2023, she was featured on the David Guetta single "Big FU", along with rapper Lil Durk.
-It reached No. 23 on the U.S. Afrobeats Songs and No. 18 on New Zealand Top 40 charts.
+In September 2022, Starr released the song "Rush" as part of the deluxe edition of 19 & Dangerous.
+The song charted in several territories, including Switzerland, Ireland, and the United Kingdom.
+"Rush" earned Starr her nomination at the 66th Annual Grammy Awards for Best African Music Performance.
+On 10 November, Starr was featured on "2 Sugar," a track from Wizkid's fifth studio album More Love, Less Ego.
+The song reached number 1 on Billboards Hot Trending, and debuted at number 5 on the Billboard U.S. Afrobeats Songs chart.

+In March 2023, she was credited on Creed III's soundtrack with "Ogogoro".
+Shortly after this, in July 2023, she announced her first headlining world tour, 21: The World Tour, with 40 stops across North America, Europe, Africa, and Australia.
+The lead single from her next album, "Rhythm & Blues," was released in September 2023, exploring themes of romance and vulnerability.
+She was also featured on the David Guetta song "Big FU," along with rapper Lil Durk, which reached No. 23 on the U.S. Afrobeats Songs and No. 18 on New Zealand Top 40 charts.